kr4g/Klotho/README.md

 4. **Play**:

-    To work with AlloPy in a scripting context, create a directory within the `AlloPy/` directory and save your scripts there.  [`AlloPy/examples/`](https://github.com/kr4g/AlloPy/tree/main/examples) contains examples of how to use the modules in this manner.

-    To work with AlloPy as an 'on-the-fly' compositional-aid, initiate a Python interpreter from within the `AlloPy/` directory by running the command:
+    To work with Klotho as an 'on-the-fly' compositional-aid, initiate a Python interpreter from within the `Klotho/` directory by running the command:

     ```
     Python
     ```

-    Once the interpreter loads, import from `allopy` as needed.
+    Once the interpreter loads, import from `klotho` as needed.

 ## Feature Overview

-AlloPy extends from a lineage of CAC-oriented theories and softwares.
-This means that, while AlloPy provides many classes and functions for 'standard' music materials, its strengths are best utilized when working with more complex, abstract, or otherwise unconventional materials not easily accessible with standard notation softwares.
+Klotho extends from a lineage of CAC-oriented theories and softwares.
+This means that, while Klotho provides many classes and functions for 'standard' music materials, its strengths are best utilized when working with more complex, abstract, or otherwise unconventional materials not easily accessible with standard notation softwares.

-The ethos of AlloPy draws heavily from the concepts and computations possible with patching-based softwares like [OpenMusic](https://openmusic-project.github.io/) (which also influenced [Bach](https://www.bachproject.net/) and [Cage](https://www.bachproject.net/cage/) for Max).
+The ethos of Klotho draws heavily from the concepts and computations possible with patching-based softwares like [OpenMusic](https://openmusic-project.github.io/) (which also influenced [Bach](https://www.bachproject.net/) and [Cage](https://www.bachproject.net/cage/) for Max).

-AlloPy seeks to avoid this patching paradigm in favor of a high-level scripting syntax that more closely resembles the underlying mathematical expressions at play when working with computational composition tools.
-Many of AlloPy's core features, particularly in the implementation of Rhythm Trees, adhere to a "LISP-like" presentation and programming paradigm inspired by the underlying Common LISP source code for OpenMusic.
+Klotho seeks to avoid this patching paradigm in favor of a high-level scripting syntax that more closely resembles the underlying mathematical expressions at play when working with computational composition tools.
+Many of Klotho's core features, particularly in the implementation of Rhythm Trees, adhere to a "LISP-like" presentation and programming paradigm inspired by the underlying Common LISP source code for OpenMusic.
 It is then also closer to the abstract, algebraic language of music in its symbolic representations.

-Examples from each AlloPy module, here used in an 'on-the-fly' context via the Python interpreter:
+Examples from each Klotho module, here used in an 'on-the-fly' context via the Python interpreter:

 ### Rhythm Trees